flyinglimao/PermanentENS/README.md

 #### Browser Setup

-To run the web app, the contract need to be deployed and whitelist, hence you might need to run `yarn node`, which will start a fork, deploy and whitelist the contract.
+To run the web app, the contract need to be deployed and whitelist, hence you might need to run `yarn node`, which will start a fork.
+Then, deploy and whitelist the contract with mentioned commands.

 #### Init and start